Vishesh-Alag/Product_Segmentation_and_Recommendation_System_Using_Clustering_Content_Based_Filtering/README.md

 ---

+### Note : Source Dataset and Other Datsets also which further used in project although you can get it by running the script,
+uploaded a specfically folder for dataset in gdrive because datasets are above 25 mb and not uploaded directly on github.

 ## 🧪 Dataset Overview

 - 📦 Rows: `293,908`
 - 📌 Columns: `30`
 - 🗂️ Source: `new_retail_data.csv` (User Upload) Link - https://drive.google.com/file/d/1vZ2jkQcApDsaldNrJfwewDHkwD0v5KGX/view?usp=drive_link
+- Other Datasets which further used - Link of Datasets folder - https://drive.google.com/drive/folders/1qwWXMrDBTXxizMMgVEpX7p8lkN3XPZRe?usp=sharing

 | Feature Type       | Columns |
 |--------------------|---------|